KG1414/job-application-todo-list/README.md

-## Welcome to the Bluedot Full Stack Challenge!
+## Welcome to the Full Stack Challenge!

 In this challenge, you are to take the code in this repository, and update it with all of the code necessary to show a working to-do list which persists between refreshes using a MongoDB database.